 The kitchen faucet is one of those items we’ve all taken for granted.
 Either yours stops working, or you see one so cool that it puts your circa 1980’s faucet to shame.

 At my house, we found out how much we took faucets for granted when our water pressure went from Niagara falls to spitting up your Coca Cola when hearing a dad joke.

 Suddenly washing dishes turned into a multi-hour endeavor.
 Of course, we hired a plumber to get it fixed, but to this day I’m grateful we now have a properly flowing kitchen faucet.

-A great kitchen sink can provide you with a good spot for preparing food, washing dishes, filling pots, etc. The sink is integral to the kitchen; just like kitchen lighting, appliances, etc. These days there are amazing faucets you can choose from including high-tech options.
+A great kitchen sink can provide you with a good spot for preparing food, washing dishes, filling pots, and is integral to smooth dinner preparation.

 Why this article?

 In a world with so many options for everything made for consumption, sometimes we need a little help with navigation!
 With faucets, there are many options, features, designs, and functions to consider.

 We break down every element of a faucet, explain those elements, and include examples so you can figure what it is you want and what you don’t want.

 Related: Primary Bathrooms with Pedestal Sinks | Types of Quartz | Primary Bathrooms with Two Sinks | The History and Evolution of the Kitchen Faucet | Top Kitchen Faucets for Your Kitchen Sink | How to Fix a Leaky Faucet | Top Bathroom Vanity Faucets | Parts of a Kitchen Faucet | How to Replace a Bathroom Faucet | Types of Outdoor Faucets